fahadaz/Swagger-Connector/readme.md

 "Swagger is a simple yet powerful representation of your RESTful API." (http://swagger.io/).

-This connector is tested to work with http://loopback.io strongloop framework generate api.
+This connector is tested to work with http://loopback.io strongloop framework generated api.

 Following are the capabilities of this framework
 * Can read Swagger 2.0 file and generate External Object in salesforce